 Rationale for the teaching of Music

 At St Anne’s Primary School we are singers and musicians!
 We want our children to love music and to embrace all aspects of music education, developing skills that they can use in the future.
 Children should be engaged and inspired by the music curriculum and be given an opportunity to develop the talents that they have.
 Harnessing their creativity, we encourage the children to develop a love of music, increasing their self-confidence as they listen, compose and perform.
 We believe music education should be all inclusive, celebrating diversity, and allowing all children to thrive.
 Our Music curriculum gives the children the opportunity to listen to and appraise all genres of music, expressing their opinions and understanding that music can engender feelings within us.
-Children have the opportunity to develop their music skills at every level and are encouraged to understand how music is created, deepening their understanding of terms such as pitch, duration, dynamics, tempo, timbre, texture and structure.
+Children have the opportunity to develop their music skills regardless of ability and are encouraged to understand how music is created.
+This deepens their understanding of terms such as pitch, duration, dynamics, tempo, timbre, texture and structure.
 They are taught how to develop musical notation or how to use appropriate technology to record their ideas.

 Our Music curriculum extends beyond the classroom into every aspect of school life.
 Music is intrinsically embedded into the school day as part of brain breaks, inspiration within lessons, singing in our acts of worship and as part of our individual music lessons.
 All children are given opportunities to perform within class assemblies, Christmas and Summer productions, celebrations (e.g. Harvest, Easter etc) and assemblies.
 We want our performances to be high quality and to give the children the opportunity to engage with music in an enthusiastic way.
 Community is also an important aspect of our school and Music curriculum, involving many different groups in our performances and celebrations.
 Children are encouraged to listen to music, reflect and be mindful.
 We want our children to remember their Music lessons and experiences of Music within our school and embrace the musical opportunities with which they are presented!